Sammy White (American football): Regular season

+Playoffs

 After retirement

-After receiving an invitation to join the coaching staff at Grambling State from his old teammate Doug Williams, who became GSU's head coach in 1998, White worked as a receivers coach (1998-2003 and 2007-2009) and offensive coordinator (2004-2006).
+After receiving an invitation to join the coaching staff at Grambling State from his old teammate Doug Williams, who became GSU's head coach in 1998, White worked as a receivers coach (1998-2003 and 2007–2009) and offensive coordinator (2004–2006).
 During that time Grambling won six Western Division titles and five SWAC championships.
 White was inducted into the SWAC Hall of Fame in 2004.

+In 2022, he was inducted into the Black College Football Hall of Fame.